Back

 Q: Does the Program provide housing for the students for clinical or simulation immersions?

-A: No. The Program will make every effort to decrease travel for the students during clinical.
-The Program does not provide housing for the three required simulations on campus however, the students will be given a list of affordable options.
+A: The Program does not provide housing however, whenever possible the students will be provided with a list of affordable options.